TAXIIProject/django-taxii-services/docs/handlers.rst

 implementers to override just the InboxMessage11Handler’s default logic for saving content without needing to re-implement the rest of the handler’s processing logic.

-The MessageHandlers are documented in taxii_services.taxii_handlers section of the API.

 QueryHandlers
 -------------
 (TODO: Write this)